EmilFataliev/Bash-Debugger/README.md

 ### Building

-Execute the script to collect the .jar file
+Execute the script to build the .jar file

  ``` mvn clean install```